dcoates83/Azure-Sky-Ragdolls/pages/purchasing.md

             All kittens <strong>are completely litter trained before the go home</strong>. </p>

           <p>
-           As you wait for your kitten to come home,<br> we keep you updated on the progress of your kitten.
+           As you wait for your kitten to come home, we keep you updated on the progress of your kitten.
             We appreciate your patience in not taking the kittens too early, and we understand you do not want to miss out on any of their babyhood.